Do you or someone you know want to participate in a clinical study? See information for patients and families.

-The Responsible Party for a clinical trial must register the trial and submit results information.
-The Responsible Party is defined as:
+The responsible party for an applicable clinical trial (ACT) must register the trial and submit results information.
+The responsible party is defined as:

-- The sponsor of the clinical trial; or
+- The sponsor of the clinical trial, as defined in 21 CFR 50.3; or

-Registration is required for trials that meet the definition of an "applicable clinical trial" and were either initiated after September 27, 2007, or initiated on or before that date and were still ongoing as of December 26, 2007.
-Trials that were ongoing as of September 27, 2007 and reached the Completion Date (see Primary Completion Date data element on ClinicalTrials.gov) before December 26, 2007, are excluded.
-"Applicable Clinical Trials" include the following:
+Registration is required for studies that meet the definition of an "applicable clinical trial" (ACT) and either were initiated after September 27, 2007, or initiated on or before that date and were still ongoing as of December 26, 2007.
+ACTs, as defined in section 402(j) of the PHS Act, include the following:

-"Applicable clinical trials" generally include interventional studies (with one or more arms) of FDA-regulated drugs, biological products, or devices that meet one of the following conditions:
+As discussed in more detail in the Final Rule, and as reflected in 42 CFR 11.10, ACTs generally include interventional studies (with one or more arms) of FDA-regulated drug, biological, or device products that meet one of the following conditions:

 - The trial has one or more sites in the United States

 - The trial is conducted under an FDA investigational new drug application or investigational device exemption

 - The trial involves a drug, biological, or device product that is manufactured in the United States or its territories and is exported for research

 Note: For ACTs studying a device product not previously approved or cleared by FDA for any use and that are required to be registered, full posting of the clinical trial information on ClinicalTrials.gov ordinarily is delayed until after the device product has been approved or cleared.
 See the Device Product Not Approved or Cleared by U.S. FDA data element on ClinicalTrials.gov.
 The Final Rule states that the responsible party may authorize the National Institutes of Health (NIH) to publicly post clinical trial registration information for an applicable device clinical trial of a device product that has not been previously approved or cleared by the U.S. FDA.